 Family Factors and Parenting Style

-Because parents play so vital a role in their children's development, they are an easy target whenever challenging behavior appears on the scene.
-Parenting is difficult and complicated work that requires a vast amount of time and energy—which are in short supply in many families.
-It is important for teachers to understand the parents' role in challenging behavior, but it is equally important not to blame them.
+Because parents play so vital a role in their children’s development, they are an easy target whenever challenging behavior appears on the scene.
+Parenting is difficult and complicated work that requires a vast amount of time and energy—items that are in short supply in young families.
+It is important for teachers to understand the parents’ role in challenging behavior, but it is equally important not to blame them.
 It is far better to become their partners.

 Any life circumstance that hinders a parent’s well-being can put children at risk, including: